 What Are the Risks of Stimulant Use?

-Using prescription or illicit drugs has side effects and is often associated with withdrawal symptoms and risks to a person’s health and well-being.
-The severity of the side effects can vary depending on several factors including the combination of substances used, route of administration, potency, dosage and level of prior use.
-The effects can be short or long-term.
+Using prescription or illicit stimulants carries side effects and is often associated with withdrawal symptoms and risks to physical and mental health.
+Severity varies depending on the combination of substances used, route of administration, potency, dosage, and prior use history.
+Effects can be short-term or long-term.

 Short-Term Effects of Stimulant Use